-Of the eight census tracts and 12 block groups encompassing the community study area, none have median household incomes below the 2023 poverty threshold of \$30,000 for a family of four.
+Of the eight census tracts and 12 block groups encompassing the community study area, none have median household incomes below the 2023 U.S. Department of Health and Human Services poverty guideline of \$30,000 for a family of four.
 Median incomes for census tracts range from \$79,107 to \$141,102.
 The block group's median income ranges from \$68,098 to \$144,375.
-There are an estimated 16,225 households within the eight census tracts encompassing the community study area, with 852 (5.3%) being below the poverty threshold.
+There are an estimated 16,225 households within the eight census tracts encompassing the community study area, with 852

+(5.3%) being below the poverty threshold.
 There are an estimated 9,966 households within the 12 block groups encompassing the study area, with 706 (7.1%) being below the poverty threshold.

-5.5.2.
-Displacements
+5.5.2.Displacements

 Ten residences could potentially be displaced by the proposed project.
 All are single-family homes located along FM 1387.
 These 10 residences are located in a row on the south side of FM 1387 from the southwest corner of Clinton Lane to the southeast corner of Virginia Boulevard.
-All of these homes are partially within the proposed ROW and cannot be avoided.
+All of these homes are partially within the proposed ROW and would be displaced, subject to final design considerations.